adanmoran/system-setup-scripts/README.md

 This repository contains scripts that are used to install system utilities that I use regularly.
 Some are installed through the package manager, and others are downloaded and built from source by the scripts.
 Currently, these scripts work and are tested on Ubuntu 14.04.
+Many also work on Ubuntu 16.04.

 ### Installation